Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 This article should not be read as personal advice and does not apply to every situation.
 Should you need advice specific to your circumstances (employer or work) we invite you to become a client.

 Do you have an ABN?
-Tens of thousands of people do, and many of them legally should not have ever applied for one.
+Tens of thousands of people do and many of them legally should never have applied for one.

 Did you know that thousands of people who are employed as contractors are technically not contractors?

 If you are working as a contractor or consultant, it is important for you to know what the ATO defines as a contractor, but it is even more important to know the rules if you are employing contractors or sub-contractors.

 Taking on workers as contractors